Loppansson/malgrandaj-eroj/README.md

 9. Every contributor get's one folder to them self; they're free to organize this folder to their liking.
 10. You're not allowed to edit another contributor's folder.
 11. Every contributor is allowed to have a maximum of 200Mb of data in their own folder.
-12. Everything that's just by mutiple people is put under "res://common/".
+12. Everything that's used by mutiple people is put under "res://common/".
 13. All code in "res://common/" should follow the "GDScript style guide" and be documented in acordence with the "Writing guidelines" stated in the Godot Docs: [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html), [Writing guidelines](https://docs.godotengine.org/en/stable/contributing/documentation/docs_writing_guidelines.html).
 14. Addons installed from the Asset Library should not be modified in "res://addons/".
 15. The project should not exceed 5Gb in size.